TemitopeOladokun/Days-of-Deep-Learning/README.md

 * Random Forest is good for small dataset.
 * Broadened my knowledge on Matrix multiplication and Matrix dot product
 * Decision tree is prone to error and it is instable

+## Day 2 : 27/09/2019
+1. I started Introduction to Neural Networks
+2.

+### WHAT I LEARNT